bjlkeng/bjlkeng.github.io/source/posts/the-calculus-of-variations.rst

 This post is going to describe a specialized type of calculus called variational calculus.
-Analogous to the usual methods of calculus that we learn in university, this one deals with functions *of functions* called *functionals* and how to minimize or maximize them.
+Analogous to the usual methods of calculus that we learn in university, this one deals with functions *of functions* and how to minimize or maximize them.
 It's used extensively in physics problems such as finding the minimum energy path a particle takes under certain conditions.
 As you can also imagine, it's also used in machine learning/statistics where you